—

 Pros

-• Compact design suitable for small spaces.
+- Compact design is suitable for small spaces.

 Cons